jean-t86/kotlin-coroutines/docs/cancellations.md

 `withTimeoutOrNull` can be used if we do not want an exception to be thrown on a timeout.

 ## Asynchronous timeouts and resources

+The timeout event in withTimeout is asynchronous with respect to the code running in its block, i.e. it can happen at any time in the code block.

+Therefore, if a resource that needs to be closed is acquired in the code block, it can be released in the `finally` close of a `try{} catch{}`.